 Trigeminal Neuralgia is a condition that involves the trigeminal nerve.
 This is the nerve that is related to sensations in the face.
 As a result, this is an incredibly painful condition that can be triggered by the simplest of things such as smiling chewing.

 What are the symptoms and causes of trigeminal neuralgia?
-If the pain is in your face, how is the neck involved?
+If the pain is in your face, what's does the neck have to do with it?
 Why is upper cervical chiropractic something that you should consider as a way to find natural relief?
 We will address these important trigeminal neuralgia topics and more in our article.

 The primary symptom of trigeminal neuralgia (TN) is pain in the face.
 This pain can be excruciating and debilitating, but it doesn’t last long.
 The pain of TN lasts less than 2 minutes at a time and may only last seconds sometimes.
 The incapacitating effects are that the pain may recur rapidly.
-Just when you think the worst pain of your life is gone, it triggers again.
-And the simplest things can be the trigger that sets it off.
+The simplest things can be the trigger that sets it off.
 TN patients often experience pain from:

 The trigeminal nerve involves three branches that reach throughout the face.
-Thus, the location of the pain depends on the part of the nerve being affected.
+Thus, the location of the pain depends on the part of the nerve afflicted.
 One branch goes above the eye, one extends below the eye and to the upper cheek, and the third extends along the jawline.

 The length of time the pain lasts is an important factor in diagnosis.
 For example, longer lasting face pain can be an atypical symptom of migraines.
 The good news is that the natural care we will be discussing later also has benefits for migraineurs.
 Other potential underlying factors include multiple sclerosis and issues with an intracranial artery (the latter being the most common cause).

 In the meantime, you may be dealing with some of the common treatments for TN which primarily includes a concoction of anticonvulsants.
-These are powerful drugs that can produce many and varied side effects, especially if the dosage is not regulated properly.
+These are powerful drugs that can produce many and varied side effects, especially if there is not proper regulation of the dosage.